E10 ethanol blends of gasoline are stable for only about 2-3 months.

 Ethanol alcohol blend fuels, made from corn & grains, can damage engines.

-E10 Gas has a maximum shelf life of only 3 months.
+E10 Gas has a shelf life of only 3 months.

 Gas Expiration - Ethanol Blend Fuels Have a Short Shelf Life